-Different Causal Mechanisms for HSDD: Different Treatments
+Different Causal Mechanisms for FSIAD: Different Treatments

-Based on the assumption that different causal mechanisms are responsible for the same symptoms in HSDD, we started a drug development program for two subgroups of women.
+Based on the assumption that different causal mechanisms are responsible for the same symptoms in FSIAD, we started a drug development program for two subgroups of women.
 In one subgroup of women sexual dysfunction occurs as the result of a relatively insensitive system for sexual cues.
 In another subgroup of patients the sexual complaints result from maladaptive sexual inhibitory mechanisms.